-Building a new home is an exciting process.
-From designing a floor plan to curating your home’s new aesthetic, many crucial decisions are ahead of you.
-You may be anxious to move into your new home as soon as possible, leaving you with the question, how long does it take to build a new home in Southern Oregon?
+Building a new house is an exciting process.
+From designing a floor plan to curating your home’s unique aesthetic, many crucial decisions are ahead of you.
+You may be anxious to move into your new home as soon as possible, leaving you wondering how long does it take to build a new house?
+Let’s dive in.

 The short answer is – it depends.
-Several steps go into the homebuilding process, and some factors can streamline or delay them.
-In this blog, we’ll dive into the home-building timeline, so you’re prepared for some of the steps you need to take before settling into your new home.
+Several steps go into the homebuilding process; some factors can streamline or delay them.
+In this blog, we’ll dive into the home-building timeline so you’re prepared for some of the steps you need to take before settling into your new home.

 Before even considering building a new home, you have to purchase a lot to put it on.
 You can search local real estate listings, browse the internet, talk to friends and family, or hire a real estate agent to find buildable land.